-CHOREOGRAPHIC JOURNAL: seeing / vidjeti, published in August 2018, is a collection of essays about the choreographic process, its reflections and intellectual repercussions.
-This publication aims to open up spaces for thinking about dance as a platform for conceptual phenomena that, in its totality, constitute the work of choreography and its various, expanded, fields of significance.
-Stylistically at the intersection of journaling, theory, pragmatic approaches to the artistic process and self-reflexive critical thinking, the collection of texts and its accompanying photographs point toward a fresh possibility in dance writing by working choreographers.
-CHOREOGRAPHIC JOURNAL: seeing / vidjeti is written in English with several texts in Croatian.
-The main contributor is author and choreographer Marjana Krajač, with additional contributions by dance critic Katja Šimunić and dancer Nastasja Štefanić.
+choreographic journal: seeing / vidjeti, published in August 2018, is a collection of essays about choreographic processes, its results, and its intellectual repercussions.
+It’s thinking about and along with dance, as a platform for conceptual phenomena that in their totality constitute the work of choreography and its various, expanded, fields of significance.
+At the intersection of journaling, theory, pragmatic approaches to the artistic process, and self-reflexive critical thinking, the collection of texts and its accompanying photographs engages dance writing by a working choreographer. choreographic journal: seeing / vidjeti is written mostly in English, with several texts in Croatian.
+Writings of the main author, choreographer Marjana Krajač, are joined by contributions from dance critic and theorist Katja Šimunić, and dancer Nastasja Štefanić.
 The collection was edited by dramaturg Zee Hartmann.
-Upon its release it has received a substantial acclamation from experts in the field as an important contribution to the gesture of choreographic text and extended choreographic practices.
+Upon its release, it has received a substantial acclamation from the field as an important contribution to the work of choreographic text and extended choreographic practice.

-Upon publishing in August 2018, the book was presented this fall at the Monoplay Dance Festival in Zadar (Croatia), at the Norwegian Theatre Academy of the Østfold University in Fredrikstad (Norway), at the Dance Department of Tisch School of the Arts at the New York University (US) and at the Department of Theatre + Dance at the University of Hawaii at Manoa (US).
+Upon publishing in August 2018, the book was presented at Monoplay Dance Festival in Zadar (Croatia), at Norwegian Theatre Academy of the Østfold University in Fredrikstad (Norway), at the Dance Department of Tisch School of the Arts at the New York University (US), and at the Department of Theatre + Dance at the University of Hawaii at Manoa (US).
 In March 2019, the book was presented at Zagreb Dance Center (Croatia) as part of the Reading Dance Talks program.